 - A. In case any stock exchange, after de-recognition, continues as corporate entity under the Companies Act, 2013, it shall not use the expression 'stock exchange', 'commodity derivative exchange' or 'exchange' or any variant in its name or in its subsidiaries name so as to avoid any representation of present or past affiliation with the exchange. - B. The Sale / distribution / transfer of assets / winding up of such exchanges / companies shall be subject to the applicable laws in force. - C. The concerned stock exchange shall set aside sufficient funds in order to provide for settlement of any claims, pertaining to pending arbitration cases, arbitration awards, not implemented, if any, liabilities/claims of contingent nature, if any, and unresolved investors complaints/ grievances lying with the exchange. - D. In case of de-recognition and exit, the stock exchange shall contribute up to 20% of its assets (after tax) towards SEBI Investor Protection and Education Fund (IPEF) for investor protection and in order to cover future liabilities, if any.
-The contribution may be decided by SEBI taking into account, inter alia, the governance standards of the commodity derivatives exchange and estimation of future liabilities.
+The contribution may be decided by SEBI taking into account, inter alia, the governance standards of the commodity derivatives exchange and estimation of future liabilities. - VI.

-VI.
 SEBI may impose additional conditions as deemed fit in the interest of trade or in the public interest including securities market.

-CHAPTER 15.
+CHAPTER 16.
 TRADING SOFTWARE AND TECHNOLOGY

-15.1.
-Algorithmic Trading 140
+16.1.
+Algorithmic Trading 166

-- 15.1.1.
-Any order that is generated using automated execution logic shall be known as algorithmic trading. - 15.1.2.
+- 16.1.1.
+Any order that is generated using automated execution logic shall be known as algorithmic trading. - 16.1.2.
 The stock exchanges shall have arrangements, procedures and system capability to manage the load on their systems in such a manner so as to achieve consistent response time to all members.
 The capacity of the trading system of the Exchange should be at least four times the peak order load encountered and the Exchange system should be upgraded on a regular basis.
-The exchange shall continuously study the performance of its systems and, if necessary, undertake system upgrade, including periodic upgrade of its surveillance system, in order to keep pace with the speed of trade and volume of data that may arise through algorithmic trading. - 15.1.3.
+The exchange shall continuously study the performance of its systems and, if necessary, undertake system upgrade, including periodic upgrade of its surveillance system, in order to keep pace with the speed of trade and volume of data that may arise through algorithmic trading. - 16.1.3.
 While approving the algorithmic trading, the Exchanges shall ensure that: - I. There is clear classification of algorithmic orders in terms of CTCL terminal code/ATS User ID approved by the Exchange for algorithmic trading. - II.
 The orders of clients are routed through member server only and client orders are not placed directly to the Exchange System. - III.
 The Exchanges shall not approve algorithms that may not be conducive to efficient price discovery or fair play. - IV.
 The Exchange shall subject the systems of the members to initial conformance tests and ensure that the checks mentioned in these guidelines are in place. - V. Immediate or Cancel (IOC) orders shall not be allowed to be placed using algorithmic trading. - VI.
 The algorithms which will 'take liquidity' away from the market shall not be approved.
-While approving algorithmic strategies,
+While approving algorithmic strategies, Exchanges shall record the reason as to why such strategy is allowed and how it will induct more liquidity in the contract system.
+Exchanges shall also make half yearly review of effect of the approved strategies on liquidity and would discontinue / disapprove any strategy which fails to induct liquidity.

-140 SEBI circular no SEBI/HO/CDMRD/DMP/CIR/P/2016/97 dated September 27, 2016
+166 SEBI circular no SEBI/HO/CDMRD/DMP/CIR/P/2016/97 dated September 27, 2016